florinmihu31/Bow-And-Arrow/README.md

 	* Getting used to rendering meshes into the scene

 ### Languages
-* The project was built using object-oriented programming in C++ and the OpenGL framework
+* The project was built using object-oriented programming in C++ and the OpenGL framework.

 ### Screenshots
 ![BowAndArrow1](https://imgur.com/641D8Fy.png)